Lalla Zaynab: Early life

-Another document would be referred to during Zaynab's fight to claim her father's place.
+Another document would be invoked during Zaynab's fight to claim her father's place.
 In 1877, when Sidi Muhammad suffered a heart attack, he drew up a will regarding the distribution of his inheritance upon his death.
-Although it was customary for the daughters to receive half of what the sons did, he specified for Lalla Zaynab, his ‘favorite daughter,’ to receive the as much as any male heir (although he had none at this time).
+Although it was customary for daughters to receive half of what sons received, he specified that Lalla Zaynab, his ‘favorite daughter,’ should receive the same as any male heir (although he had none at this time).

 Religious and political life

 Battle to succession

 The Shaykh suffered another heart attack in 1897 which caused his death.
 This led to a battle of succession between Lalla Zaynab and her cousin, Muhammad b al Hajj Muhammad.
 Rallying the armies of Bu Sa’ad, Muhammad b al Hajj Muhammad arrived at the door of Zaynab's Zawiya to stake his claim.
-However, Zaynab refused to acknowledge her cousins spiritual and moral authority on two grounds.
+However, Zaynab refused to acknowledge her cousin's spiritual and moral authority on two grounds.
 First, Muhammad was regarded as impious and worldly, which made him unqualified for the duties of the position and undeserving to replace the previous Shaykh.
 Second, Zaynab claimed that the nomination letter written by her father in 1897 claiming Muhammad b al Hajj Muhammad to be the rightful successor was of doubtful authenticity or perhaps coerced, and written by her father when ‘his faculties were waning.’

-Zaynab and her cousin would compete for succession; a battle which included the support of both the local indigenous population and French colonial authorities.
-Whereas the Algerian Muslims accepted her rule, the French colonial authorities would have preferred instate her cousin.
+Zaynab and her cousin's competition for succession included the support of both the local indigenous population and French colonial authorities.
+Whereas the Algerian Muslims accepted her rule, the French colonial authorities would have preferred to instate her cousin.
 The Muslims Algerian population made their decisions based on worthiness and charisma as compared to the previous ruler, and inherited Baraka.
 Zaynab was seen to have inherited the Baraka of her father, and so was accepted by the majority of the community as the rightful leader.
 However, French disbelief in the notion of Baraka meant they would not recognize her ascension on the same grounds.
-For the colonial authorities, Zaynab was not only seen as unstable due her to will to challenge their authority, but also as unworthy due to inferiority as a woman.
+For the colonial authorities, Zaynab was not only seen as unstable due her to will to challenge their authority, but also as unworthy due to presumed inferiority as a woman.

 Tactics to win support locally

 Zaynab took bold actions in her struggle against her cousin.
 The struggle between the two eligible candidates led to a divide between the community.
-While many of the Rahmaniyya leaders in the region would have accepted her cousins rule, they opted for Zaynab's.
+While many of the Rahmaniyya leaders in the region would have accepted her cousin's rule, they opted for Zaynab's.
 Zaynab wrote letters to Rahmaniyya notables across the region to denounce her cousin.
-She also provided an ultimatum: all notables who chose to take her cousins side in this conflict would find the door to Zaynab and her Zawiya closed to them.
+She also provided an ultimatum: all notables who chose to take her cousin's side in this conflict would find the door to Zaynab and her Zawiya closed to them.
 This pushed many of the Rahmaniyya notables and religious clients towards Zaynab's side.
 They did not want to cut off their ties to her out of respect for her, and the fact that she greatly resembled her father, whose Baraka they believed she inherited, through her physical features and her mannerisms.